 3.1 LOCATE THE AUDITION SPACE

 Don’t cast from your living room

 In order to find the perfect talent for your project, you must have the perfect space.
 Consider the place you hold your audition as a perfect reflection of your production.

 The space where your talent will come to audition speaks volumes about your production.
-Holding auditions in your garage means your production may be perceived as unprofessional and low rent.
+Holding auditions in your garage means your production may be perceived as unprofessional.

 Rent an empty theater, a group workspace or even an office and it will tell your talent and their reps that you mean business.

 There are several must-haves when holding auditions for your productions.